Having said "ve'Yom ha'Shevi'i", why does the Torah add "Shabbos la'Hashem Elokecha"?

 Seeing as one's grown-up children are included in the prohibition, what does the Torah mean when it writes "Atah u'Vincha u'Vitecha"?

-Rashi, Ramban and Seforno: Although, min ha'Torah, children are not generally included in the Mitzvos, the Torah here is issuing a prohibition against children performing a Melachah on behalf of their parents 1 on Shabbos.
+Rashi, Ramban and Seforno: With reference to Ketanim, who min ha'Torah, are not included in the Mitzvos, the Torah here is issuing a prohibition against allowing them to perform a Melachah on behalf of their parents 1 on Shabbos.
 2

 Seeing as Avadim and Shefachos have the same Din as women, why does the Torah see fit to warn their masters?

 Ramban #1: Since Avadim are under the jurisdiction of their masters, the Torah holds the latter responsible to keep them in check.

 Ramban #2: Because Hashem is saying the Aseres ha'Dibros to Yisrael and not to the Avadim.

 Why does the Torah warn grown-ups concerning children and masters concerning Avadim, something that it does not do by any other Mitzvah?

 Oznayim la'Torah: a.
 In order to preserve the union between Shabbos and Yisrael; 1 b.Because Shabbos, which is the foundation of Emunah, has many facets (Melachos) to it, and it therefore equires the parents to teach it to their children and masters, to their Avadim and Shefachos 2

 Oznayim la'Torah: Whereas very weekday has a partner, The partner of Shabbos is Yisrael

 What are the ramifications of " ... u'Vehemt'cha"?